RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-22-PowerShell-Beyond-Administration.md

 On the IT front, Windows PowerShell has come a long way.
 Microsoft includes it in their [CEC](http://www.microsoft.com/CEC/en/us/cec-overview.aspx), ensuring wide coverage *for their Server services and products*.
 Third parties like Citrix, VMware, and Cisco embrace it *for IT services and products*.
 It's [very important](https://www.penflip.com/powershellorg/why-powershell) for IT folks on the Microsoft side of the fence.

 But beyond administration?
-I've had non-Microsoft folks tell me "but PowerShell is for administration!"
+I've seen demand for it, often with the response "but PowerShell is for administration!"
 This seems odd.
 Why not target other audiences?

 ### Fun examples